Bedeck Group Modern Slavery And Human Trafficking Statement 2022

-Under Section 54 of the Modern Slavery Act 2015 UK (GB and NI) there is a statutory obligation for increased transparency in supply chains, and requires any organisation, in any part of a group structure that supplies goods or services with a turnover of £36 million or more to produce a “slavery and human trafficking statement” each financial year.
+Under Section 54 of the Modern Slavery Act 2015 UK (GB and NI) there is a statutory obligation for increased transparency in supply chains, requiring any organisation, in any part of a group structure that supplies goods or services with a turnover of £36 million or more to produce a “slavery and human trafficking statement” each financial year.
 Such an organisation has an obligation to make a statement within 6 months of their year-end, indicating their position, policies, and diligence in relation to modern slavery.
 Bedeck as an ethical employer and manufacturer fully ascribes to the principles and requirements of the Modern Slavery legislation.

-This is our first year of producing a Modern Slavery statement on behalf of the group.
-This statement is for the 12 months period to 30 September 2021.
-This statement is published in accordance with the Modern Slavery Act 2015 and sets out the steps taken by the Bedeck Group of companies during the financial year ending 30 September 2021 to seek to prevent modern slavery in its business and supply chains.
+This is our second year of producing a Modern Slavery statement on behalf of the group.
+This statement is for the 12 months period to 30 September 2022.
+This statement is published in accordance with the Act and sets out the steps taken by the Bedeck Group of companies during the financial year ending 30 September 2022 to seek to prevent modern slavery in its business and supply chains.

 The Bedeck Group

-The Bedeck Group has a UK Head Office based in Northern Ireland that includes design, sales, warehouse, administration and technical staff.
-We hold and distribute stock from these facilities with over 100 colleagues onsite.
+The Bedeck Group has its UK Head Office based in Northern Ireland which accommodates our design, sales, warehouse, administration, and technical staff teams.
+We hold and distribute stock from this facility with over 100 colleagues onsite.

 We also operate over 50 retail stores and concessions located across UK and Ireland that employ over 200 colleagues.

-Our supply chain includes Portugal, UK, Ireland, India, Pakistan and China which is managed by our offices in Northern Ireland and agents located in country.
+Our supply chain currently includes Portugal, UK, Ireland, India, Pakistan, and China.
+That supply chain is actively managed by our offices in Northern Ireland and retained agents located in country.
 Agents visit factories to review products and factory conditions offering feedback to Bedeck Group as required.
-This amounts to around 40 home textile facilities worldwide.
+This amounts to regular coverage of around 40 home textile facilities.

 The Bedeck Group Ethical Approach